Melbourne Research Excellence Awards

 Award for Excellence in Mid-Career Research Achievements

 Nominees will have accomplished an outstanding research achievement at mid-career evidenced by a single or small suite of connected publications reporting work predominantly undertaken at Melbourne.
-This award is for individuals who are five to ten years post-PhD.
+This award is for individuals who are five to ten years, or equivalent, post-PhD.

 Award for Excellence in Research Programs with External Organisations